 You may get a cheaper rate and/or a free upgrade, hotel credit and complimentary breakfast if you book through a Virtuoso travel agent.

-Finally, if you are an Amex Platinum Card Member, you (and your supplementary cardholders) will have automatic Gold status, meaning you’re in the run for a complimentary room upgrade, early check-in/late check-out (where available) and room availability guarantee.
+Amex Platinum Card Members (and supplementary cardholders) will have automatic Premium status, meaning you have a shot at a complimentary room upgrade, early check-in and late check-out (where available).